Huff Legal, PC | California Lawyer

 What Is Probation?

-Probation allows someone convicted of a crime to serve their sentence within the community under supervision rather than going to jail or prison.
+Probation is the term used to describe offenders that have been convicted of an offense but whose prison sentence is suspended, it allows someone convicted of a crime to serve their sentence within the community under supervision rather than going to jail or prison.
 It’s meant to provide a chance for rehabilitation while still holding individuals accountable.

 What is Probation?
 A Community-Based Alternative